jasp-stats/jasp-desktop/Resources/Help/analyses/ttestbayesianindependentsamples.md

   - BF0+: Bayes factor that quantifies evidence for the null hypothesis, relative to the one-sided alternative hypothesis that group one > group two.
   - BF0-: Bayes factor that quantifies evidence for the null hypothesis, relative to the one-sided alternative hypothesis that group one < group two.
 - error %: The error of the Gaussian quadrature integration routine used for the computation of the Bayes factor.
 - W: The test statistic of the Wilcoxon test.
+The two most common definitions correspond to the sum of the ranks of the first sample with the minimum value subtracted or not.
+JASP uses the definition with the subtraction (also used by R).
 - Rhat: A measure of MCMC convergence for the Wilcoxon test.
 A ratio comparing the between- and within-chain variance of the MCMC estimates for the delta parameter.
 Values less than or equal to 1 indicate convergence.

 #### Group Descriptives